Future proof your architecture with Aspects

 Even though Aspects is great doing this, how does this relate to future-proof our architecture?
 Of course when defining our Aspects correct we will always have logging, caching, etc not worrying about if the programmer remembered to add it.
 But it will not check that that design patterns are followed correctly.
 We want to use it where it hurts for a programmer: at compilation time!

-This can be done using the framework AspectJ.
-This is a extension used in the java programming language implementing the aspect model.
+You can achieve this using the AspectJ framework, an extension of the Java programming language that implements the aspect model.
 It has all of the functionality mentioned above plus that you can use the point-cuts to add compiler time warnings and errors with the “declare:” statement.
 This can be a very efficient way of reinforcing architectural rule.

 Further reading of AspectJ: